 In 2015, Kristin was named one of Western New York’s Legal Elite by Buffalo Business First and the Buffalo Law Journal.
 In 2017 and 2018, she was named one of the Best Lawyers in America in the category of Employment Law — Management.
 She is an adjunct professor at Hilbert College, where she teaches Trial Preparation and Practice for Paralegals (Advanced Civil Litigation).

 Kristin dedicates a significant portion of her practice to providing day-to-day employment and labor counseling to a wide variety of clients.
 Kristin frequently offers comprehensive counsel on employment concerns including issues involving personnel, discipline, and leave administration.
+Additionally, clients often call on Kristin to lead sensitive workplace investigations into claims of discrimination, retaliation, sexual abuse and harassment, or other types of misconduct by executives, managers, employees, contractors, and others.
 Kristin also provides guidance on fine-tuning, overhauling, or drafting from scratch her clients’ policies, procedures, and handbooks.

 Kristin represents her clients in hearings before the National Labor Relations Board (NLRB) and the Public Employment Relations Board (PERB), as well as in arbitrations and traditional labor negotiations.
 Kristin’s record of success in hearings, arbitrations, and negotiations is proof of her skill at achieving highly favorable settlements and agreements, saving her clients time and legal dollars and avoiding the distraction, risk, and publicity of a trial.
 Kristin also is adept at negotiating employment agreements and severance agreements and has extensive experience conducting and counseling on internal employee investigations and audits.